Modern Weight ScienceAbout

 GLP-1 Science

-Setting Realistic Weight Loss Goals on a GLP-1
+Realistic Weight Loss Goals on GLP-1 Medication

 STEP 1 averaged 14.9% body weight loss at 68 weeks.
 SURMOUNT-1 averaged 20.9%.
 Trial averages hide a wide individual range — and the endpoint thinking that surrounds weight goals tends to mislead more than it helps.